UPPMAX/install-methods/apps/R_packages/R_packages-4.1.1_install-README.md

     source("../inst.R")

 This installs all Bioconductor, then all CRAN packages, iteratively until there is no change.
+After this step, we re-ran this, and after this run, we get

+    17696 CRAN packages installed, out of 18120 available 3310 BioConductor-specific packages installed, out of 3391 available

+Now looking at a few of the standard ones that failed, and why.

+1. `destiny`

 This was followed by installing the below packages under their particular headings.